LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/java8/method_references.md

 ~~~

-## Comparator With Method References
+## Comparator with Method References

 With the `Comparator.comparing` and `Comparator.thenComparing` it is easy to create `Comparator`s.